msobanjo/courseware/topics/terraform/modules/variables/README.md

 Remember that the environment variables have to start with `TF_VAR`.

-The first environment variables name will be `TF_VAR_ami` and the value associated with it should be `ami-f976839e`.
+The first environment variable name will be `TF_VAR_ami` and the value associated with it should be `ami-f976839e`.

-The second environment variables name should be `TF_VAR_type` and the value associated with it should be `t2.micro`.
+The second environment variable name will be `TF_VAR_type` and the value associated with it should be `t2.micro`.

 #### Running the configuration file